-Alice and Bob chose a cryptosystem and an attack they would like to study.
-They constructed three sets of parameters for the cryptosystem, one set according to each pair of scientists.
-Then Alice chose a phrase consisting of 18 English letters (spaces were omitted) and divided it into three parts of six letters each.
+Alice and Bob choose a cryptosystem and an attack they would like to study.
+They constructed three sets of parameters for the cryptosystem: one set according to each pair of scientists.
+Then Alice chooses a phrase consisting of 18 English letters (spaces were omitted) and divided it into three parts of 6 letters.
 She represented each part as a hexadecimal number using ASCII code.
-Alice encrypted the first part by the cryptosystem for each set of parameters, then did the same for the second and the third parts.
-Finally, Alice got the following three groups of three cipher texts (in hexadecimal notation).
+Alice encrypted the first part by the cryptosystem for each set of parameters, then the same actions she made for the second and the third parts.
+Finally, Alice got the following three groups of three ciphertexts (in hexadecimal notation):

-Part 1 Part 2 Part 3 Set of parameters 1 2512 1F5A 0079 B494 222D 3E1C 275E B751 4FDB Set of parameters 2 3D0D 6812 0443 5111 5BFD 9398 0815 6223 2698 Set of parameters 3 1EDC 4856 8CE2 9C18 2A32 B9AB 9A1C AD5C 25D7
+Part 1

+Part 2

+Part 3

+Set of parameters 1

+2512

+1F5A

+0079

+B494

+222D

+3E1C

+275E

+B751

+4FDB

+Set of parameters 2

+3D0D

+6812

+0443

+5111

+5BFD

+9398

+0815

+6223

+2698

+Set of parameters 3

+1EDC

+4856

+8CE2

+9C18

+2A32

+B9AB

+9A1C

+AD5C

+25D7

-She asked Bob to decrypt it using the attack!
+and asked Bob to decrypt it using the attack!
 Bob successfully read the secret phrase.
 Could you

-- find the property like Alice and Bob, - understand what is the cryptosystem and the attack chosen, - decrypt the cipher text by applying this attack?
+- find the property like Alice and Bob, - understand what is the cryptosystem and the attack chosen, - decrypt the ciphertext by applying this attack?